ad0m/TSAnalytics/README.md

 ### Usage
 1. **Upload CSV**: Use the file upload area to import your timesheet data
 2. **Apply Filters**: Use the filter panel to focus on specific time periods, teams, or clients
-3. **Analyze Data**: Explore the various charts and KPIs across different tabs
+3. **Analyse Data**: Explore the various charts and KPIs across different tabs
 4. **Export Results**: Use the export functionality to save charts as PNG images

 ## 📊 **Dashboard Sections**

 ### Overview
 - Key Performance Indicators with detailed explanations
-- Role Utilization Performance with team-specific targets
+- Role Utilisation Performance with team-specific targets
 - Department trends and billable vs non-billable analysis

 ### People
 - Individual team member performance analysis
 - Role-based productivity metrics
-- Team utilization comparisons
+- Team utilisation comparisons

 ### Clients
 - Client revenue analysis and project breakdowns